On the regularity of maps solutions of optimal transportation problems: Introduction

-This results extends the $C^{1,\alpha}$ estimate of Caffarelli \cite{Ca2} to a large class of cost functions and related Monge-Amp\`ere equations.
+This result can be seen as analogous to Caffarelli's $C^{1,\alpha}$ estimate \cite{Ca2} for a large class of cost functions and related Monge-Amp\`ere equations.
 It also shows that the partial regularity results are better under {\bf As} than under {\bf Aw}, since Caffarelli's $C^{1,\alpha}$ regularity result required $\mu_0,\mu_1$ to have densities bounded away from 0 and infinity, and it is known to be close to optimal \cite{Wa2}.

-Finally, we prove that the quadratic cost on the sphere has uniformly positive cost-sectional curvature, i.e. satisfies {\bf As}.
+In a forthcoming work \cite{Lsphere} we shall prove that the quadratic cost on the sphere has uniformly positive cost-sectional curvature, i.e. satisfies {\bf As}.
 We obtain therefore regularity of optimal (gradient) maps under adequate conditions.

 The rest of the paper is organized as follows: in section 2 we gather all definitions and results that we will need throughout the paper.
 In section 3 we state our results.
 Then each following section is devoted to the proof of a theorem.
-The reader knowledgeable to subject might skip directly to section 3.
+The reader knowledgeable about the subject might skip directly to section 3.